Skip to main content

 🌸 Finding Beauty in Continuity

-Photographing the sky at the same time each day isn’t about building a gallery—it’s about building awareness.
+Photographing the sky at the same time each day isn’t about creating a collection of images.

 💬 Notice your surroundings as in [The Quiet Beauty of Empty Parks in Late Autumn] and find reflection in [Sunday Reflections: Finding Gratitude in Small Things].